snt-arg/iMarker_sensors/README.md

 ## 📑 Code Structure

+It should be noted that this repository contains the functions to use the introduced sensors in the `/sensors/` directory, described as below:

 - **A. ELP USB Camera:** in `sensorUSB.py`, you can find functions `createCameraObject` and `grabImage` for creating camera objects and grabbing the frames, respectively.
 - **B. iDS Camera:** in `sensorIDS.py`, you can find below functions:
   - `loadCameraParameters`: loading camera parameters from a yaml file